 The Foundation shall purchase and maintain insurance on behalf of any person who is serving at the request of the Foundation, as a Director, Officer, Employee, Agent, Staff, Volunteer or other enterprise, against liability asserted against him or her and incurred by him or her in such capacity, or arising out of his or her status as such.

-Responsible: Executive Director informs Finance Committee of annual policy renewal.
+Responsible: Executive Director.

-Responsible: Board reviews adequacy of insurance annually.
+Responsible: Board reviews adequacy of insurance annually, including types and costs of policies.

+The Foundation currently has Commercial Property, General Liability, Crime, Commercial Auto Liability, Workers Compensation, Commercial Umbrella Liability, Employment Practices Liability, and Directors and Officers liability insurance coverages in place.

 Investment Policy

 The Foundation has established investment policies, which set forth the following: